Ham since I was 16. I began in the 60's. Those were AM years, home brew gear, open line feeders

-Back home, I settled down in Buenos Aires, but moved temporarily to the south of Argentina, on grid FD58.
+Back home, I settled down in Buenos Aires, but job moved me temporarily to the south of Argentina, on grid FD58.

-No bureau services running here.
+Do NOT bureau your QSL.
 I confirm ALL QSOs via LoTW and eQSL.

 LoTW and eQSL are reliable, easy to use, fast, effective, costless and will not kill any tree for a greener planet.

 My temporarily QTH is near this beauty: